pakx/the-mithril-diaries/src/app-structure-as-es6-modules/readme.md

 ## Notes

-In this demo we structure our [basic app structure](https://github.com/pakx/the-mithril-diaries/wiki/Basic-Mithril-App-Structure) as ES6 modules, bundled using Rollup.
+In this demo we structure our [basic app structure](https://github.com/pakx/the-mithril-diaries/wiki/Basic-Mithril-App-Structure) as ES6 modules, bundled using Rollup, with Mithril itself still served from a CDN.

-Rollup setup mostly follows what's laid out in this excellent [article](https://code.lengstorf.com/learn-rollup-js/)
+Rollup setup mostly follows what's laid out in this excellent [article](https://code.lengstorf.com/learn-rollup-js/).
+This demo does not include Babel, linting, file-watching, or hot-reloading (all of which are also described in the article).